mrsilver76/listporter/README.md

 However you can enable this with a couple of steps:

-1. Place `PlexPU.exe` wherever you would like to store it.
+1. Place `ListPorter.exe` wherever you would like to store it.
-2. Right-click on `PlexPU.exe`, select "Show more options" and then "Create shortcut".
+2. Right-click on `ListPorter.exe`, select "Show more options" and then "Create shortcut".
-3. Right-click on the newly created `PlexPU.exe - Shortcut` and select "Properties"
+3. Right-click on the newly created `ListPorter.exe - Shortcut` and select "Properties"
 4. In the text box labelled "Target" add the arguments you want to use to the end of the string.
 Full details of all the arguments are documented [here](#command-line-options).
 5. Click on "OK"
-6. To run, double-click on `PlexPU.exe - Shortcut`.
+6. To run, double-click on `ListPorter.exe - Shortcut`.
 You can rename this to something more useful and move it elsewhere if you'd like.
 7. Once Plex Playlist Updater has finished running, the pop-up window will close automatically.

 ### Can I run this on a headless Linux server or NAS?